 Dwarf Fan Palm Tree

-For those looking for plants under six feet tall, I recommend exploring varieties such as palms trees found in tropical climates.
+For those looking for short palm trees under six feet tall, I recommend exploring varieties such as palms trees found in tropical climates.
 One small palm tree that fits the bill is the dwarf fan palm tree.
 This plant can reach a height of about four to six feet, so it won’t overshadow other plants in your garden if you want to include it as an accent piece or part of a small hedge!

 Mediterranean Fan Palm Tree